acheype/fatercal/README.md

     git clone https://github.com/acheype/fatercal.git fatercal.git

-**Adding a directory to store the database**

-    mkdir /data/postgresql

 **Configure the application**

 In the production environment, the compose configuration file is in the `docker/prod` directory.